 Pajor Stadium was once home to United Sikkim FC in the I-League

 Also known as Palzor Stadium, it is a stadium located in Gangtok, Sikkim.
-The home of United Sikkim FC, it is currently used mostly for football matches.
+It is the home of United Sikkim FC.
 The stadium can hold 30,000 people.

 The work to upgrade Paljor Stadium was started in April 2001 and after completion, it was handed over to the Department of Sports & Youth Affairs.

 The Cooperage Stadium, once the home of now-defunct I-League side Mumbai FC, is another stadium which has been one of the top football grounds in India.

 The stadium falls under the jurisdiction of Western India Football Association (WIFA), which has the capacity around 7000.

 One of the most iconic stadiums in India, the ground has hosted the I-League as well as Rovers Cup (since pre-independence of India) and many other top-level tournaments in the past.

 The legendary Rovers Cup used to take place at this very venue and teams from Europe as well as across India would actively participate in the tournament.

 In fact, it was a huge honour to participate in the tournament and people from all walks of life would flood in to catch a glimpse of the stars.

 A three-member FIFA team for the FIFA U-17 World Cup 2017 shortlisted and visited this stadium.
 However, it could not make the cut to become one of final venues for the tournament.